 Then follows the exhibition area with ship models from the Byzantine and Ottoman area, including the Corvette.

-In the fourth and last hall on the ground floor there are ship models from the Greek War of Independence in 1821 to the unification of Crete with Greece, and the two Balkan wars of 1912 and 1913 and finally World War One.
+In the fourth and last hall on the first floor there are ship models from the Greek War of Independence in 1821 to the unification of Crete with Greece, and the two Balkan wars of 1912 and 1913 and finally World War One.

 In the large area on the upper floor there are exhibits from WW2 up to the present day as well about the Greek commercial fleet.